kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

 ```

 **Reduce memory consumption when ingesting data into node tables:**
-This release furtehr optimizes the memory consumption during data ingestion of node tables.
+This release further optimizes the memory consumption during data ingestion of node tables.
 We no longer keep the whole node table in memory before flushing it to disk as a whole.
 Instead, we process a chunk of a file
 and flush its corresponding pages, so incur only the memory cost of ingesting a chunk (or as many chunks as there are threads running).
 This greatly reduces memory usage when the node table is very large.